deltatigernz/SIPs/SIPS/sip-draft_inflation_smoothing.md

 ## Simple Summary

+This SIP is a formal proposal for the smoothening component of [Draft SIP 36: SNX Inflationary Rewards Schedule](https://github.com/Synthetixio/SIPs/issues/36) drafted by [@deltatigernz](https://github.com/deltatigernz).

 This SIP gradually decreases SNX inflation by 1.4% per week starting on November 15th, 2019.
 In accordance with this SIP, on June 22nd, 2022 inflation will cease being determined by this schedule and moved to a fixed volume inflation model (100K SNX per week), which is being a written up in a separate SIP.